Understand and Overcome Emotional Dependency

 What Causes Emotional Dependency?

 Your dependency reactions aren't signs of being fundamentally weak or needy.
-This pattern develops at the meeting of two forces: our external conditions that made emotional security feel unpredictable or fragile, and an inner sensitivity and capacity for relational attunement that learned to monitor connection closely and reach out quickly whenever distance threatened to become loss.
+This pattern developed at the meeting of two forces: your external conditions that made emotional security feel unpredictable or fragile, and an inner sensitivity and capacity for relational attunement that learned to monitor connection closely and reach out quickly whenever distance threatened to become loss.

 When love and presence felt uncertain or unpredictable, focusing on the gap and finding ways to close it quickly brought real relief — and sometimes warmth.
 Perhaps you grew up in an environment where love felt inconsistent, where emotional availability depended on your behaviour, or where independence felt threatening to connection.
 Over time, this conditioned the mind to experience any gap in closeness as a warning signal — and distance might now immediately trigger old fears of being forgotten, replaced, or left alone.
 Instead of sitting with that vulnerability, you may automatically default to reaching out, checking for signs of affection, or reducing distance as a way to regain a sense of safety.